Julian Schwinger: Career

 In the 1960s, Schwinger formulated and analyzed what is now known as the Schwinger model, quantum electrodynamics in one space and one time dimension, the first example of a confining theory.
 He was also the first to suggest an electroweak gauge theory, an $SU(2)$ gauge group spontaneously broken to electromagnetic $U(1)$ at long distances.
 This was extended by his student Sheldon Glashow into the accepted pattern of electroweak unification.
 He attempted to formulate a theory of quantum electrodynamics with point magnetic monopoles, a program which met with limited success because monopoles are strongly interacting when the quantum of charge is small.

 Having supervised 73 doctoral dissertations, Schwinger is known as one of the most prolific graduate advisors in physics.
 Four of his students won Nobel prizes: Roy Glauber, Benjamin Roy Mottelson, Sheldon Glashow and Walter Kohn (in chemistry).

 Schwinger had a mixed relationship with his colleagues, because he always pursued independent research, different from mainstream fashion.
 In particular, Schwinger developed the source theory, a phenomenological theory for the physics of elementary particles, which is a predecessor of the modern effective field theory.
 It treats quantum fields as long-distance phenomena and uses auxiliary 'sources' that resemble currents in classical field theories.
 The source theory is a mathematically consistent field theory with clearly derived phenomenological results.
 The criticisms by his Harvard colleagues led Schwinger to leave the faculty in 1972 for UCLA.
 It is a story widely told that Steven Weinberg, who inherited Schwinger's paneled office in Lyman Laboratory, there found a pair of old shoes, with the implied message, "think you can fill these?"
+Based on Schwinger's source theory, Weinberg set the underpinnings of the effective field theory, that is more appreciated among physicists.
+In spite of the shoes incident, Weinberg gave the credit to Schwinger for the inspiration.

 At UCLA, and for the rest of his career, Schwinger continued to develop the source theory and its various applications.
 After 1989 Schwinger took a keen interest in the non-mainstream research of cold fusion.
 He wrote eight theory papers about it.
 He resigned from the American Physical Society after their refusal to publish his papers.
 He felt that cold fusion research was being suppressed and academic freedom violated.
 He wrote, "The pressure for conformity is enormous.
 I have experienced it in editors' rejection of submitted papers, based on venomous criticism of anonymous referees.
 The replacement of impartial reviewing by censorship will be the death of science."

 In his last publications, Schwinger proposed a theory of sonoluminescence as a long-distance quantum radiative phenomenon associated not with atoms, but with fast-moving surfaces in the collapsing bubble, where there are discontinuities in the dielectric constant.
 The mechanism of sonoluminescence now supported by experiments focuses on superheated gas inside the bubble as the source of the light.